cms-nanoAOD/correctionlib/README.md

     as a higher-level tool depending on this library as a low-level tool)

 Formula support currently includes a mostly-complete subset of the ROOT library `TFormula` class, and is implemented in a threadsafe standalone manner.
-The parsing grammar is formually defined and parsed through the use of a header-only [PEG parser library](https://github.com/yhirose/cpp-peglib).
+The parsing grammar is formally defined and parsed through the use of a header-only [PEG parser library](https://github.com/yhirose/cpp-peglib).
-The supported features mirror CMSSW's [expression parser](https://github.com/cms-sw/cmssw/blob/master/CommonTools/Utils/src/Grammar.h) and fully passes the test suite for that utility with the purposeful exception of the `TMath::` namespace.
+The supported features mirror CMSSW's [reco::formulaEvaluator](https://github.com/cms-sw/cmssw/pull/11516) and fully passes the test suite for that utility with the purposeful exception of the `TMath::` namespace.
 The python bindings may be able to call into [numexpr](https://numexpr.readthedocs.io/en/latest/user_guide.html), though, due to the tree-like structure of the corrections, it may prove difficult to exploit vectorization